Mentorship Program

 What is the disciplinary scope?

+Each campus offers a variety of partnering institutions and organizations based on the regional assets and the interest of volunteers in partnering and partners participating vary each year.
 Students have worked in an extremely wide range of disciplines.
-Some fields explored by students include art history, marine biology, law, philosophy, marketing, engineering, astrophysics, psychology, pediatrics, and computer science.
+Some fields explored by students include art history, marine biology, law, philosophy, marketing, engineering, astrophysics, psychology, clinical/biomedical,, finance, computer science, and EMT certification.

 Is transportation provided?

 Transportation is provided during scheduled Mentorship times of 8:00-5:00 Monday through Friday during the summer and 12:30-4:00 on Tuesdays and Thursdays during the academic year.
-Transportation outside these hours will need to be coordinated on a case-by-case basis with the Director of Mentorship & Research and Director Student Life and may not be available or possible.
+The Mentorship Program cannot provide transportation outside of these scheduled blocks, If a unique circumstance or opportunity arises for a Mentorship student, transportation can be requested by contacting the Directors of Mentorship and Research (Dr. Shoemaker, Durham and Ms. Burkins, Morganton).

-If I'm in an R program, can I participate in Mentorship?
+If I'm in other research/innovation opportunities, can I participate in Mentorship?